mhsb teaching staff

 After a year of dance studies at the University of the Arts in Arnhem, Netherlands, Julia was accepted in 2009 into the 3 year Teacher Training Program at Canada’s National Ballet School (NBS) in Toronto where she extensively studied both the Cecchetti (ISTD) and Royal Academy of Dance (RAD) syllabi and pedagogy.
-Julia then went on to complete her Bachelor of Fine Arts in Dance at York University and is currently completing her second degree, a BA (Hons) in Psychology.
+Julia then went on to complete her Bachelor of Fine Arts in Dance at York University with a second major in Psychology.

 As a child, Tanya Kosanovic studied RAD and the Vaganova method of ballet, but ultimately found her home in Cecchetti at The Martha Hicks School of Ballet.
 It wasn't until she became a student under Ice and Martha Hicks herself, that Tanya was introduced to a combination that she found lacking elsewhere: this being an emphasis on strong technique delivered in an encouraging manner.
 And thus, Tanya was thrilled when asked to join Martha's eclectic staff: endeavouring to continue in the tradition of great teaching in a warm and supportive environment.